-Please review this latest statement from the Fairfax County Division of Athletic Services and Community Use and continue to adhere to mask requirements for outdoor sporting events -
+Please review this latest statement from the Fairfax County Division of Athletic Services and Community Use as it pertains to outdoor events -

-Face Masks Still Required at Outdoor Events May 7, 2021
+Face Masks Not Required at Outdoor Events for the FULLY Vaccinated Effective May 28, 2021

 PARENT RESPONSIBILITIES during RETURN TO PLAY:

 - If you are not comfortable with returning to play, DON’T!
 You are the only one who will make the decision when your child returns to play.

 - Ensure your child is healthy and check your child’s temperature before activities with others.

 - Consider not carpooling or very limited carpooling.